maykar/compact-custom-header/docs/Main-Config-Options.md

 <br>
 ## <u>Button Config</u>

+Note: On HA 0.96.0 and above it is no longer possible to modify the notifications button using CCH.

 Each button (menu, notifications, voice, and options) can be set as "show", "hide", and "clock".
 Each button except for the options button can be set to "overflow" as well.
 The overflow option hides the button from the header and places it inside the option button's drop-down menu.
 <br><br>